open-source-labs/Spearmint/README.md

 Spearmint helps developers easily create functional Accessibility/Endpoint/Puppeteer/React/Hooks/Redux/Vue/Security tests without writing any code.
 It dynamically converts user inputs into executable Jest test code by using DOM query selectors provided by @testing-library.

 # Installation
 Please download spearmint from our [website](https://www.spearmintjs.com/).
-Available for Mac OS and Windows with WSL.
+Available for Mac OS and Windows.

 # How to use in development mode